-Prerequisites: Satisfactory placement or ENG 002 (Tier 1); MAT 171 or MAT 271
+Prerequisites: MAT 171 or MAT 271 Corequisites: MAT 172

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vectors, linear kinematics and dynamics, energy, power, momentum, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AS.